jenniferwagner18/d2l-brightspace-sql/README.md

-# d2l-brightspace-sql
+# SQL Queries for D2L Brightspace Data Sets
-SQL for Analytics Builder (Quicksight) to query D2L Brightspace data sets
+SQL for Analytics Builder (Quicksight) to query D2L Brightspace data sets.
+Previously, the data sets could be queried in Domo Analytics (also known as Insights Report Builder) using Magic ETL data flows.
+D2L has transitioned to Quicksight and renamed it Analytics Builder.
+These SQL queries will mostly be based on the existing [ETL data flows repository](https://github.com/jenniferwagner18/brightspace-etl-dataflows).